essandess/macOS-clamAV/README.md

 ## Details

 Excluded files are set in [clamd.conf](./clamd.conf), including macOS SIP protected directories.
 Change this to scan all directories.
 The default scanned directory is `/`, every week early Sunday morning.
 Edit the bash command in [org.macports.clamdscan.plist](./org.macports.clamdscan.plist) and unload/load this plist to change this behavior.
+For example, change the shell variable `SCAN_TARGETS` to scan these volumes (using XML [compliant](http://xml.silmaril.ie/specials.html) quoted special characters to quote spaces in directory or file names):
+> `SCAN_TARGETS=(/ &quot;/Volumes/Server HD&quot;)`